ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 exit status 1
 ```

-A sucessfull input/ouput for ledger 0 connected, and ledger addresses selected for chain creation, will be:
+A successful input/output for ledger 0 connected, and ledger addresses selected for chain creation, will be:

 ```
 ✔ 2